mhayes853/swift-operation/Examples/WASMDemo/README.md

 You can see how Swift Query will easily remember the state of previous queries as you increment and decrement each counter.
 If you switch to another browser tab, then back to the app, the app will automatically refresh the latest data from the number fact API.

 The app makes use of the `SharingQuery` integration such that it can use the `@SharedQuery` property wrapper, and uses [swift-dependencies](https://github.com/pointfreeco/swift-dependencies) for dependency injection within queries.
-[JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit) is used to interact with the browser's DOM, render the UI, and perform network requests.

 Calculating the nth prime number is a blocking computation that takes a while for large numbers, so this project also shows off how one can use `WebWorkerTaskExecutor` from JavaScriptKit to avoid blocking the browser UI thread.
 The executor is combined with the `taskConfiguration` query modifier, which lets you set the `TaskExecutor` preference of the query.
 See the [Task Executor Preference](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0417-task-executor-preference.md) for more on how task executors work.

+[JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit) is used to interact with the browser's DOM, render the UI, and perform network requests.
+Furthermore, the app uses the `observe` utility from [swift-navigation](https://github.com/pointfreeco/swift-navigation) used to listen to changes from `@Observable` models in the UI.

 Lastly, the app has a test suite written in XCTest for all of its business logic, which should serve as an example of how to write tests for your queries in the context of your app's architecture.